What Do Adventists Believe About the Sinful Nature of Humanity?

 People might not always act on those tendencies, but even if they don’t, the tendencies are still there.
-They are in all of fallen humanity—with no exceptions.
+They are in all of fallen humanity—with no exceptions (Isaiah 64:6).

-Why did Humanity—though created perfect by God—become so evil?
+How did human nature—though created perfect by God—become sinful?

-The Bible teaches that God originally made humanity perfect and in His own image.
+The Bible teaches that God originally made humans perfect and in His own image:

 “So God created man in His own image; in the image of God He created him; male and female He created them” (Genesis 1:27, NKJV).

-Therefore, God did not create human beings with any sinful tendencies or with any hint of evil.
+Therefore, human beings didn’t originally have any sinful tendencies or hints of evil.
 They were perfect beings created by a perfect God and living in a perfect environment.

 As Scripture says: